 An extra bold version of the Chicago font from early Apple Macintosh computers.This is a clone of Chicago 12

-An even-more-modernized version of Geneva 9, one of Apple's system fonts in Macintosh System 1.
+An even-more-modernized and expanded version of Geneva 9, one of Apple's system fonts in Macintosh System 1.

 Full list of changes: